Pediatric Nurse Practitioner Certification and the Doctorate of Nursing Practice

 Certification does not establish new standards or guidelines, but instead reflects the integration of educational standards in day-to-day clinical practice.

-The purpose of certification is to validate the knowledge and entry-level clinical skills that are linked to competent PNP practice and achieved through completion of an accredited graduate PNP educational program.
+The purpose of certification is to validate the knowledge and entry-level skills that are linked to competent PNP practice and achieved through completion of an accredited graduate PNP educational program.
 Certification does not establish new standards or guidelines, but instead reflects the integration of educational standards in day-to-day clinical practice.
 PNCB’s PNP certification exams have played a critical role in validating entry-level PNP competence, a regulatory/licensing requirement for most states.
-As required by certification accrediting agencies, PNCB conducts periodic national role delineation or “practice analysis” research to identify the knowledge and tasks necessary for competent PNP practice.
-This important research provides the foundation for PNCB’s national PNP certification exam.
+As required by certification accrediting agencies, PNCB conducts periodic national role delineation or job practice analysis research to identify the knowledge and tasks necessary for competent PNP practice.
+This important research provides the foundation for PNCB’s national PNP certification exams, resulting in updated exam content outlines which define what knowledge is tested.

 As PNP education transitioned from certificate programs of varying lengths to accredited graduate nursing programs, PNPs with master’s degrees entered practice in greater numbers.
 Subsequently, PNCB’s periodic role delineation research revealed changes in PNP practice reflecting the influence of graduate educational standards.
 In 1992, PNCB's Board of Directors voted to require that all PNP exam candidates document completion of an accredited graduate PNP program.
 Prior to 1992, a master’s or doctoral degree was not required.

-The intention of moving to the DNP is not to devalue the practice and contributions of the certificate or master’s prepared PNP.
+Each historical change in educational requirements for undergraduate or graduate education in nursing has been an acknowledgement of the many roles nurses fulfill in the health care system.
+Moving to require a DNP is not intended to devalue the practice and contributions of the certificate or master's prepared PNP.
 “Nurse practitioners have been providing safe, high quality, cost-effective, coordinated, and comprehensive clinical care grounded in evidence-based practice for over 50 years.”
 (NONPF 2015).
 What is gained with the DNP curriculum is additional integrated content on information technology, health policy, interprofessional collaboration, and organizational and systems leadership.

-If our research reveals that DNP education has influenced the knowledge and skills linked to competent entry-level PNP practice, then PNCB will consider revising its national exam eligibility to require completion of a DNP.
+If our Job Task Analysis research reveals that DNP education has influenced the knowledge and skills linked to competent entry-level PNP practice, then PNCB will consider revising its national exam eligibility to require completion of a DNP.
 PNCB will give sufficient notice as to when this eligibility change would take place, and it would apply to new graduates taking the exam for the first time.
+The new requirement will not affect PNPs who are already certified.

 - American Association of Colleges of Nursing (2004) AACN Position Statement on the Practice Doctorate in Nursing